The Last Precinct

-The Last Precinct is an American sitcom television series that premiered on NBC January 26, and then aired weekly from April 11 to May 30, 1986 on Friday nights at 9:00pm.
+The Last Precinct is an American police comedy-drama television series that premiered on NBC January 26, and then aired weekly from April 11 to May 30, 1986, on Friday nights at 9:00pm.
 The series stars Adam West as Capt.
 Rick Wright, leading a group of misfit police academy rejects.
 The pilot for the Stephen J. Cannell series debuted after Super Bowl XX in 1986, but the show was canceled within two months of its April premiere.
 This was the only sitcom from Stephen J. Cannell Productions.

 Plot

 An odd mix of cops, including a transgender woman and an Elvis impersonator, are given one final opportunity to distinguish themselves in the field of law enforcement, when they are assigned to the 56th Precinct, Los Angeles' seediest and most woebegone unit.
 Under the leadership of Capt.
 Rick Wright, these losers-in-blue attempt possible redemption, if they can make an arrest without killing themselves.